sriram-24/sriram-24/README.md

 ### <div align='center'>Hey there, I'm [Sriram!](https://github.com/sriram-24):bowtie:</div>

-I am a software developer, I'm interested in learning new things and improve my skills on programming:heart:.
+I am a developer, I'm interested in learning new things and improve my skills on programming:heart:.
 I spend my free time by listening music:musical_score: and playing games:video_game:.
 I like to collaborate on projects and work as a team.
 <br /><br />
 ![visitors](https://visitor-badge.laobi.icu/badge?page_id=sriram-24.sriram-24)
 <br />